Catskill909/chatroom/plan.md

-# Real-Time Chatroom Architecture Plan (Revised for Custom Avatar Upload)
+# Real-Time Chatroom Architecture Plan (With Image Upload)

 ## Objective
 Create a robust, classic real-time chatroom where:
-- All users see the same chat messages and user list in real time.
+- All users see the same chat messages (including images) and user list in real time.
+- Users can upload and share images in chat messages.
-- Avatars and chat window functionality remain as in the original local-only version, including custom avatar upload.
+- Avatars and chat window functionality work seamlessly with image sharing.
-- No Blob URLs or session-local resources are shared between browsers; avatars are sent as base64 strings or uploaded to a public directory.
+- All media is shared efficiently using base64 encoding.

 ---